0atman/noboilerplate/scripts/40-compiler-driven-development.md

 ---

+- Write a some basic tests for the new feature.
+This upfront testing requires you to focus on test requirements before starting hacking
+- Add one test from the list
+- Run all tests, watch the new test fail
+- write the simplest code that makes the new code pass
+	- hardcoding acceptible
+- watch the new test pass
+- improve the test so hardcoding doesn't cut it, and watch it fail
+- improve the code to make it pass.

+---

+Autocomitting on `cargo build` ok

+---

 # Amortized Complexity

  - first run slow, subsequent runs fast
  - like rust compile times
  - like life

 ---
 "Writing a compiler that would accept all of the valid programs is not possible, thus we're left with the next best thing: a compiler that will reject all invalid programs at a cost of being overly strict."